 This is the final installment of our five-part series called Labels 101: Five Key Elements of Effective Labels.

-Extra protection for demanding applications
+Laminates offer extra protection for demanding applications

 Some labels have it easy.
 They’re used indoors, kept away from moisture and chemicals, and aren’t expected to last very long.
 Other labels must survive the elements outdoors for years or are used indoors and exposed to moisture and cleaning solvents.
 This is when a laminate can help.